 A quick tour of the blog post

-Where it coms to sustainability, the home infrared sauna is remarkably energy efficient.
+Where it comes to sustainability, the infrared sauna is remarkably energy efficient.
 They directly warm the body, rather than expending energy on heating an entire room.
 This direct action saves power compared to traditional saunas and leads to substantial energy savings with the right selection from the start.

 Already have an infrared sauna at home?
 The way you use it can dramatically influence energy conservation.
 Minor tweaks in your sauna routine might mean lower energy bills.
 Curious about optimizing energy efficiency with your infrared sauna?
 Check out our article "Do Infrared Saunas Use A Lot Of Electricity?"